Delaware Diminished Value Claims

 Below are answers to common questions about Delaware diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Generally no, unless your policy specifically includes first party diminished value coverage.
+Generally not, unless it specifically includes first-party diminished value coverage.

 • Do insurance companies pay diminished value in Delaware?